IC-Naming/icnaming-docs/src/docs/TechnicalReference/CanistersToGo.md

 ## Registering a Name

-I want to register a name like "hello.icp".
+I want to register a name like "hello.ic".

 Canister related: